Drapliks/DCHC/README.md

 nvidia nvidia-utils lib32-nvidia-utils
 ```
 # Warning
-I made the config for myself so you may not need some packages, for example: ```unityhub CMATRIX steam```
+I made the config for myself so you may not need some packages, for example: ```unityhub cmatrix steam```